 In this case the applicant might be able to make a claim for disability discrimination.
 This is because they were rejected based on their particular disability, not disabilities in general.

-However, if experience of mobility issues is essential to the role, there could be a genuine occupational requirement that justifies the decision.
+However, if experience of mobility issues is essential to the role, there could be an occupational requirement that justifies the decision.

 If there's an occupational requirement

-In some cases an employer might be able to justify that an applicant needs a certain protected characteristic to do a particular job.
+In some cases an employer can say that an applicant must have, or must not have, a certain protected characteristic.
 This is known as an 'occupational requirement'.

 For it to be an occupational requirement, both of the following must apply:

-A TV company advertises for an actor who's black and male to play a specific role.
-Even though race and sex are protected characteristics, this could be justified if there's a need for realism and authenticity in the TV programme.
+A TV company advertises for an actor to play a specific role.
+The advert says the actor must be a black man.
+Race and sex are protected characteristics.
+However, this decision could be justified if there's a need for realism and authenticity in the TV programme.

 Recruiting the same job in the future